Yahoo Search Marketing (YSM) is a pay-per-click (PPC) advertising platform similar to Google Ads or Bing Ads.

-As with AdWords, the position of your PPC ad is dependent on both your bid and your Quality Score, which is based on the ad's click-through rate (CTR) and the relevance of the ad to the keyword and the landing page it sends users to.
+As with Google, the position of your PPC ad is dependent on both your bid and your Quality Score, which is based on the ad’s click-through rate (CTR) and the relevance of the ad to the keyword and the landing page it sends users to.

 Yahoo Search Marketing Best Practices

 To obtain a high YSM Quality Score—which means you pay less for more impressions and better ad positioning—and see strong returns on your online advertising investment, it’s a good idea to follow the PPC best practices that apply to all SEM ad platforms: